 A VPN, like LightningX VPN, offers additional privacy by encrypting your Internet traffic and allowing you to choose from servers located in different countries.

 (Tips: If you have no idea how to choose a perfect VPN, here’s my recommendation: try LightningX VPN.
 With its strong encryption protocols to protect your online information from leaking, you will never be disappointed.
 And the other thing you need to know is about the resourceful nodes it distributes worldwide.
-The servers’ number is totally up to 2000 in 50+ countries.
+The number is up to 2000 in 70+ countries.

-For new members the bonus is always attractable, you can have a free trial in 7 days and also a 30-day money-back guarantee.)
+For new members, the bonus is always attractive, and you can have a 30-day money-back guarantee.)

 This ensures that not only are your DNS queries fast and reliable with Google DNS, but your overall internet connection remains private and secure.
 VPNs also help you access content that may be blocked or restricted in certain regions, making them a popular choice alongside Google DNS.